10 Reasons Why Software Failure Occurs

 1) Unclear Project requirements:

-To prevent a software failure, all key requirements of it should be communicated to the development team right at the start of the project.
-At times, the managers themselves aren’t sure about the guidelines and requirements of software hence they leave the development team unclear.
+To prevent software failure, all key requirements of a project should be communicated to the development team at the very start of the project.
+At times, the managers themselves aren’t sure about the guidelines and requirements of software, hence they leave the development team unclear.
 If the development team itself is not aware of how the software will scale, it is not possible for them to cater to the organization’s requirements and expectations.

 2) Inadequate planning and management: